subiabre/phpmetro/README.md

 $ composer require subiabre/phpmetro
 ```

 This way you'll get the `phpmetro` binary installed inside your vendor folder.
 This binary contains the code necessary to run all your tests from a single console command.
+You'll also get an example `phpmetro.xml` configuration file.

 ## Configuration
 To use the binary it's **required** to have a `phpmetro.xml` config file at the root of your project.
 This file will contain PHPMetro configuration and the project's analysis suites.